Seahawks, new safety Johnathan Abram getting to know each other

 On Carroll’s cause

 After practice Friday, Carroll showed off the customized Nike Monarchs he will wear Sunday as part of the NFL’s My Cause My Cleats initiative.
 Carroll is supporting Teaching for Black Lives, an education program started in Seattle.
-Carroll was introduced to the program by Seattle rapper Macklemore a couple years ago.
+Carroll was introduced to the program by Seattle rapper Macklemore a couple of years ago.

 “We’re really proud to be part of it,” Carroll said.